verilator/verilator/docs/guide/languages.rst

 Array Out of Bounds
 -------------------

-Writing a memory element that is outside the bounds specified for the array may cause a different memory element inside the array to be written instead.
+Writing a memory element outside the bounds specified for the array may cause a different memory element inside the array to be written instead.
 For power-of-2 sized arrays, Verilator will give a width warning and the address.
 For non-power-of-2-sizes arrays, index 0 will be written.

-Reading a memory element that is outside the bounds specified for the array will give a width warning and wrap around the power-of-2 size.
+Reading a memory element outside the bounds specified for the array will give a width warning and wrap around the power-of-2 size.
 For non-power-of-2 sizes, it will return an unspecified constant of the appropriate width.